Miss Grand Belarus

 Miss Grand Belarus is a national beauty pageant title awarded to Belarusian representatives competing at the Miss Grand International pageant.
 The title was first mentioned in 2013 when a Moscow-based model, Veronika Chachyna, was announced as the Belarusian candidate to compete at the inaugural edition of the mentioned international pageant in Thailand.
 Nevertheless, Chachyna withdrew from the competition.

-Since the first partaking in 2015, all Belarusian representatives at Miss Grand International were appointed to the position without organizing the respective national pageants.
+Since the first partaking in 2015, all Belarusian representatives at Miss Grand International were appointed to the position without organising the respective national pageants.

 History

 Belarus officially debuted in the Miss Grand International in 2015, represented by Luliia Kuper, who was directly invited by the international organizer to participate.
 However, in 2013, an announcement of the country representative for the 2013 international competition was made, but the mentioned candidate, Veronika Chachyna, withdrew from the competition, after she obtained the top 10 placement and a special title of Miss Europe in another international pageant, Miss Supranational 2013, held in Minsk, the capital of her home country.

 Since their first participation in 2015, Belarusian representatives at Miss Grand International were all appointed by the respective licensees, and all of them were unplaced at the international competition.